Working_Page_Gynecologic_Oncology_(Draft)

 About

-The Division of Gynecologic Oncology is an integral part of the University of Virginia Cancer Center and patients are seen in the Gynecologic Oncology Clinic within the Emily Couric Clinical Cancer Center which opened in 2011.
-The physicians, nurses, researchers, and ancillary staff of this program provide comprehensive care to thousands of patients with gynecologic malignancies, perform more than 700 major operations each year, and participate in both laboratory and clinical research aimed at improving outcomes of women with gynecologic cancer.
-Our division’s physicians are some of the nation’s Top Doctors in Cancer and in Gynecologic Oncology and are widely recognized for their clinical and research expertise.
+The Division of Gynecologic Oncology is an integral part of the University of Virginia Cancer Center, providing care for patients diagnosed with endometrial /uterine, cervical, vaginal, vulvar and ovarian/fallopian tube/primary peritoneal cancers (including sarcomas).
+The physicians, nurses, researchers, and ancillary staff of this program provide comprehensive care to thousands of patients with gynecologic malignancies and participate in both laboratory and clinical research aimed at improving outcomes of people with gynecologic cancer.
+Our division’s physicians are nationally and internationally recognized for their clinical and research expertise.

-We also have the region’s only gynecologic focused multidisciplinary team composed of the gynecologic cancer surgeons, gynecologic pathologists, radiation oncologists, clinical research coordinators, oncology nurses, radiologists, and genetic counselors.
+We also have the region’s only gynecologic focused multidisciplinary team composed of the gynecologic oncologists, gynecologic pathologists, radiation oncologists, clinical research coordinators, oncology nurses, radiologists, and genetic counselors.
 Our combined resources enable gynecologic cancer patients to receive state of the art care that is personalized for their individual needs.

 Our Division